Scryer Prolog

 read_term(-Term, +Options).

 Read Term from the current input stream.
-It supports several options described in more detail in read_term/3
+It supports several options described in more detail in read_term/3.

 read(-Term).

 Read Term from the current input stream with default options. *NOTE* This is not a general predicate to read input from a file or the user.
-Use other predicates like phrase_from_file/2
+Use other predicates like phrase_from_file/2 for that.

 term_variables(+Term, -Vars).